2lambda123/iotaledger-wasp/documentation/docs/guide/chains_and_nodes/chain-rotation.md

 ## Add access nodes

-Before rotating the chain, you need to some access nodes.
-To learn more about access nodes see [chain management](./chain-management.md#changing-access-nodes).
+Depending on your intentions for rotating the chain, you may need to add some access nodes.
+If all you want to do is remove existing nodes from the chain then skip this step.
+To learn more about adding access nodes see [chain management](./chain-management.md#changing-access-nodes).
+Once you have configuted at least one access node, add their public keys with the command below.

 ```bash
 wasp-cli chain change-access-nodes accept ${node_pub_key}
 ```

+Run that command for each public key.

 ## Run DKG

-Run dkg commannd with new committee indices.
+Update your `wasp-cli` config and run the dkg command with the indices for the new committee members

 ```bash
 wasp-cli chain rundkg --committee=0,2 --quorum=2